Optional Practical Training (OPT)

 OPT is a privilege provided by the U. S. government to international students who desire to gain employment experience in their major field of study.
 Most students avail themselves of this privilege following completion of their program of study.
 However, OPT may also be used during a vacation period if a student intends to register for the following session, or part-time while school is in session.

-International students interested in applying for this privilege should carefully read all instructions below before contacting the Office of International Student Services.
+International students interested in applying for this privilege should carefully read all instructions below, attend an OPT workshop, and review the OPT Resource Guide (PDF) before contacting the Office of International Student Services.

-International students who have completed at least one full academic year of study (two semesters) may engage in Optional Practical Training upon approval by United States Citizenship and Immigration Services (USCIS) of the U. S. Department of Homeland Security.
+International students who have completed at least one full academic year of study (two semesters) may engage in Optional Practical Training upon approval by USCIS.
 The application may be submitted up to 90 days prior to the completion of one academic year, but the authorization will be granted only from the date the student actually completes a full academic year.

 A student that desires to participate in OPT following completion of studies must apply prior to the completion of studies.
 The process may take from 2 to 3 months.
 Employment cannot begin until the Employment Authorization Document (EAD) is received.

-- Typed Form I-765.
+- Typed Form I-765 (PDF).
 The address entered in section 3 of the form should be either the address where you will be living when the application is approved or our office address.
-The F-1 OPT code for section 16 is ( c )(3)(B ) for post-completion OPT, (c)(3)(A) for pre-completion OPT, and (c)(3)(C) for post-completion STEM OPT.
-Please note: This is optional, but you can now apply for your Social Security Number (if you do not already have one) on the new Form I-765.
-If you choose to apply for the SSN using the I-765, then you MUST use your own address.
-If you use the ISS Office address and you do not already have a SSN, then you must apply for your SSN AFTER you receive your EAD.
+The F-1 OPT code for section 27 is ( c )(3)(B ).
+Please note: This is optional, but you can now apply for your Social Security Number (if you do not already have one) on the new form I-765.
+If you choose to apply for the SSN using the I-765 (PDF) then you MUST use your own address.
+If you use the ISS office address and you do not already have a SSN, then you must apply for your SSN AFTER you receive your EAD.

 - Make photocopies of your passport ID page and your visa.